 - Gather all the ingredients.

-To Make Katsuo Dashi & Pork Broth
+To Make the Katsuo Dashi & Pork Broth

-- Once boiling, reduce the heat to simmer and cook for 1 hour.
+- Once boiling, reduce the heat to a simmer and cook for 1 hour.
 Skim off the scum and foam floating on the surface.

-To Make Stewed Pork Belly
+To Make the Stewed Pork Belly

 - Add 2 Tbsp soy sauce and 2 Tbsp water.
 Mix all together and bring it to a boil.